GoC-Spending/contracts-data-web/content/overall/dnd.markdown

 {{< entity_summary >}}
 The Department of National Defence spent an estimated **\$6.3B in 2021-2022** on contracts.
 DND contracts for information technology or transportation and logistics are included in the “Defence” category below.

-Across 78,645 contracts initiated since the start of the 2017-2018 fiscal year, 6,254 have at least one amendment (8%).
-Of contracts with amendments, the average increase in dollar value was 1501% and the average number of amendments was 1.35.
-Cumulatively these amendments represent an increase of \$1.8B over the original contract values.
+Across 83,517 contracts active since the start of the 2017-2018 fiscal year, 7,567 have at least one amendment (9%).
+Of contracts with amendments, the average increase in dollar value was 2300% and the average number of amendments was 1.49.
+Cumulatively these amendments represent an increase of \$18.6B over the original contract values.

-The average contract duration was 0.37 years, and the average contract value (not including contracts under \$10k) was \$354.7K.
-The longest contract was 19.01 years.
-The largest contract by value (including amendments) was \$2.4B.
+The average contract duration was 0.51 years, and the average contract value (not including contracts under \$10k) was \$739.1K.
+The longest contract was 36.37 years.
+The largest contract by value (including amendments) was \$3.3B.

 {{< /entity_summary >}}